Armed Forces of Ukraine: Role of women

-On 3 June 2016, Defense Ministry's Order No. 292 allowed women to serve in combat units.
+Women have been allowed to serve in combat units since 2016.
 According to Defense Ministry figures early June 2016 some 49,500 women served in and worked in the Ukrainian military; more than 17,000 were military servicewomen, of which more than 2,000 officers.
 In 2020, 58,000 women served in the Armed Forces of Ukraine.
+By 2024, that number has increased to 62,000, with at least 5,000 of those in combat roles.

 Women have also joined the various volunteer territorial defense battalions before the order for women's integration in the armed forces was enacted.
 Women are eligible to be drafted into the military as officers.
 In 2009 women comprised almost 13% of the armed forces (18,000 personnel) but with few females holding high rank (2.9% or 1,202 women).
 Contractual military service accounted for almost 44% of women.
 However, this being closely linked to the low salary of such positions: men refuse to serve in these conditions while women accept them.

 For the first time in 27 years, a battalion of 120 female military personnel, comprising cadets from the Taras Shevchenko National University Military Institute and the Military Institute of Telecommunications and Information Technologies, participated in the Kyiv Independence Day Parade in August 2018.
 Their appearance as they marched along Khreshchatyk was greeted with loud applause from the spectators.